cda-tum/mqt-problemsolver/QUBOMaker/.github/ISSUE_TEMPLATE/feature_request.md

----
-name: Feature request
+name: ✨ Feature request
-about: Suggest an idea for this project
+description: Suggest an idea
-title: ''
+title: "✨ <title>"
-labels: ''
-assignees: ''

----

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+body:

+- type: markdown
+  attributes:
+  value: >
+  **Thank you for wanting to suggest a feature for this project!**

+      ⚠
+      Verify first that your idea is not [already requested on GitHub](https://github.com/cda-tum/mqt-qubomaker/search?q=is%3Aissue&type=issues).

+- type: textarea
+  attributes:
+  label: What's the problem this feature will solve?
+  description: >-
+  What are you trying to do, that you are unable to achieve as it currently stands?
+  placeholder: >-
+  I'm trying to do X and I'm missing feature Y for this to be easily achievable.
+  validations:
+  required: true

+- type: textarea
+  attributes:
-**Describe the solution you'd like**
+  label: Describe the solution you'd like
+  description: >
-A clear and concise description of what you want to happen.
+  Clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+  placeholder: >-
+  When I do X, I want to achieve Y in a situation when Z.
+  validations:
+  required: true